 - Lack of witnesses

 The defect that caused your accident may be questioned.
 Premises liability cases may rely on each court’s decision regarding whether a defect is “trivial.”
 For instance, there is no concrete rule that a pothole four inches deep is a hazard, but three inches is not.
 Your case’s details could impact your damages.

 Establishing that a property owner should have known of risk can rely on eyewitness testimony.
 A store clerk may have noticed that a display layout posed a tripping hazard.
 Likewise, someone who used a poorly lit parking garage might have felt it was a risk.

 However, employees may be reluctant to report their employers for fear of retribution, while third-party witnesses may not want to become involved in a lawsuit.
 Without their testimony, it can be harder to prove when the hazard developed.

 The other party may claim you contributed to the fall through your own actions.
 Some common arguments include:

 - Wearing improper shoes

 - Texting or talking on the phone

 This tactic’s main goal is to distract from the negligent party’s own mistakes, shifting blame to you.
 Investigations into your claims may even involve research into your finances and personal history, which can be unsettling and upsetting.

 At the Law Office of Cohen & Jaffe, LLP, we can research and gather evidence to bolster your claim, as well as fight back against arguments from the other side.
-Don’t let the clock wind down on the three-year statute of limitations.
-Call our office today at (516) 358-6900.
+Don’t let the clock wind down on the three-year statute of limitations imposed by NY CVP § 214.
+Call our office today at (516) 358-6900 for more.